2005 United Kingdom general election

 Blair won a third term as prime minister, with Labour having 355 MPs, but with a popular vote share of just 35.2%.
 This was the smallest of any majority government in UK electoral history until Keir Starmer won an even lower share in 2024.
 In terms of votes, Labour was only narrowly ahead of the Conservatives, but the party still held a comfortable lead in terms of seats.
-The Conservatives returned 198 MPs, with 32 more seats than they had won at the previous general election, and won the popular vote in England, while still ending up with 91 fewer MPs in England than Labour.
+The Conservatives returned 198 MPs, with 32 more seats than they had won at the previous general election, and won the popular vote in England, though they still ended up with 91 fewer MPs in England than Labour.
 The Liberal Democrats saw their share of the popular vote increase by 3.7%, and won the most seats of any third party since 1923, with 62 MPs.
 Anti-war activist and former Labour MP George Galloway was elected as the MP for Bethnal Green and Bow under the Respect – The Unity Coalition banner, unseating Oona King; Richard Taylor was re-elected for Kidderminster Health Concern in Wyre Forest; and independent candidate Peter Law was elected in Blaenau Gwent.

 In Northern Ireland, the Ulster Unionist Party (UUP), the more moderate of the main unionist parties, which had dominated Northern Irish politics since the 1920s, was reduced from six MPs to one, with party leader David Trimble himself being unseated.
 The more hardline Democratic Unionist Party became the largest Northern Irish party, with nine MPs elected.
-Apart from Trimble, notable MPs leaving the House of Commons at this election included former SDLP leader John Hume, former Cabinet ministers Estelle Morris, Paul Boateng, Chris Smith, Gillian Shephard, Virginia Bottomley and Michael Portillo, the Father of the House of Commons Tam Dalyell, Tony Banks and Sir Teddy Taylor, while Stephen Twigg lost the Enfield Southgate constituency back to the Conservatives.
-Notable MPs who joined the House of Commons at this election include future Labour leader and energy secretary Ed Miliband, future chancellor of the Exchequer and health secretary Jeremy Hunt and future education secretary Michael Gove.
+Apart from Trimble, notable MPs leaving the House of Commons at this election included former SDLP leader John Hume; former Cabinet ministers Estelle Morris, Paul Boateng, Chris Smith, Gillian Shephard, Virginia Bottomley and Michael Portillo; the Father of the House of Commons Tam Dalyell; Tony Banks; and Sir Teddy Taylor.
+Stephen Twigg lost the Enfield Southgate constituency back to the Conservatives.
+Notable MPs who joined the House of Commons at this election include future Labour leader and energy secretary Ed Miliband, future chancellor of the Exchequer and health secretary Jeremy Hunt, and future education secretary Michael Gove.

 Following the election, Michael Howard conceded defeat, resigned as Conservative leader and was succeeded by future prime minister David Cameron.
-Blair resigned as both prime minister and leader of the Labour Party in June 2007, and was replaced by Gordon Brown, the then Chancellor of the Exchequer.
-The election results were broadcast live on the BBC and presented by Peter Snow, David Dimbleby, Tony King, Jeremy Paxman, and Andrew Marr.
+Blair resigned as both prime minister and leader of the Labour Party in June 2007, and was replaced by Gordon Brown, the then–Chancellor of the Exchequer.
+The election results were broadcast live on the BBC and presented by Peter Snow, David Dimbleby, Tony King, Jeremy Paxman and Andrew Marr.